seqan/sharg-parser/doc/tutorial/parser/index.md

 * The flag identifiers `-h`, `--help`, `--advanced-help`, `--advanced-help`, `--export-help`, `--version`, `--copyright` are predefined and cannot be specified manually or used otherwise.
 * **Flags**: value must be false by default.
 Passing the flag identifier on the command line marks it as true.
-* The sharg::argument_parser::parse function may only be called once (per parser).
+* The sharg::parser::parse function may only be called once (per parser).

 ## Input restrictions

-When calling the sharg::argument_parser::parse function, the following potential user errors are caught (and handled by throwing a corresponding exception):
+When calling the sharg::parser::parse function, the following potential user errors are caught (and handled by throwing a corresponding exception):

 <table border="0">